 Anchorage-based Helix, Inc. provides a mobile payment app and payment card to facilitate financial transactions for Bitcoin users.
 The app links to a user's Bitcoin wallet or bank account and generates a one-time virtual account number that connects with the credit card-like Helix electronic payment card.
 By linking Bitcoin to a virtual account and physical payment method, Helix enables users to spend their virtual currencies anywhere while maintaining their anonymity and security.

-Arizona

-One of the fastest growing states in the nation, Arizona's workforce is shifting to techrelated jobs.
+Arizona Once dependent on copper mining, Arizona's workforce is slowly shifting to tech-related jobs.
 Banner Health is Arizona's largest employer and is helping to drive growth in local telehealth apps and innovations.
 Still, with two thirds of the state's rural population without broadband connectivity, the Grand Canyon state faces hurdles to reaching its app economy's full potential.